1,001 Sayings and Deeds of the Prophet

 Life in the Grave

-The believers who died literally in Allah’s good books will be provided with a spacious grave complete with curtains and a bed.
-An unbeliever, or a believer who died while in Allah’s bad books, will be confined to a cramped space with walls constantly closing in on them making every breath a laboured one.
+The believers who died in Allah’s good graces will be provided a spacious grave complete with curtains and a bed.
+An unbeliever, or a believer who died while in Allah’s bad books, will be confined to a cramped space with walls constantly closing in on them, making every breath a laboured one.

-After the living dead have settled into their zombie-like existence, two black-skin, blue-eyed angels by the name of Munkar and Nakir will burst into their graves and start questioning the decaying remains, which will sit up, as to its religious beliefs for forty days non-stop.
+After the living dead have settled into their zombie-like existence, two black-skinned, blue-eyed angels by the names of Munkar and Nakir will burst into their graves and start questioning the decaying re-mains, which will sit up, as to its religious beliefs for forty days non-stop.

 Narrated Al-Bara bin 'Azib:

 The Prophet (p.b.u.h) said, "When a faithful believer is made to sit in his grave, then (the angels) come to him and he testifies that none has the right to be worshipped but Allah and Muhammad is Allah's Apostle.
 And that corresponds to Allah's statement: "Allah will keep firm those who believe with the word that stands firm ... "(14.27).

 The point of this questioning is lost on many, as the Koran states that a believer enters Paradise based on a balance of good and bad deeds, or at Allah’s discretion.